Richard H. Bayard: Personal life

-Death and legacy
+Death

-Bayard died at Philadelphia and is buried in the Wilmington and Brandywine Cemetery at Wilmington.
+Bayard died on March 4, 1868 in Philadelphia, and is buried in the Wilmington and Brandywine Cemetery in Wilmington, Delaware.
 He was the second of five Bayards to serve in the United States Senate.

 Almanac

 The General Assembly chose the U.S. Senators, who took office March 4 for a six-year term.
 In this case, he was initially completing the existing term, the vacancy caused by the resignation of Arnold Naudain.
 However, he resigned the position before the term ended only to accept appointment over a year later in a new term which he completed.
 Between his resignation and appointment, the position was vacant.